Jorgemucisalumfilho/cli/.github/CODE-OF-CONDUCT.md

-autocreate criptomoeda Contributor Covenant Code of Conduct
+autocreate criptomoeda Contributor Covenant Code on Conduct
+rum: configurações
  Our Pledge

 In the interest of fostering an open and welcoming environment, we as